aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/02_arithmetics.md

 xc().

 The number and type of arguments to `xc(...,idx)` depend on the type of functional specified by the `idx` integer.
-These can be:
+This integer depends on the libxc version used but a full list can be obtained within critic2 using the [LIBXC](#c2-libxc) keyword.
+The call to `xc()` can be one
+of:

 * LDA functional: `xc(rho,idx)`